 - The parents will identify realistic goals according to the abilities of the child.

-Nursing interventions for the child with cerebral palsy are:
+Nursing interventions for a child with cerebral palsy are:

 - Ensure therapeutic communication.
 To ease the change of environment, the nurse needs to communicate with the family to learn as much as possible about the child’s activities at home.